atulsingh0/Python/Learn/python_Assignments.md

      *                     *

 ### Reading from the keyboard
-* Write a code to Ask user to insert his name and print "Hello!
-Username"
+* Write a code to Ask user to insert his name and print "Hello! <name>"

 ### Data Type and Basic Math Calculation
 * data type check